What is ApplePi-Baker? (optional)

 I’ll be the first one to say that I want to keep my Mac as clean as possible, and not every program is constantly needed or even the way you’d wanted the program to be.
 So here the details on Installing/Removing ApplePi-Baker;

 - Drag ‘ApplePi-Baker” from “Applications” to the Trash, and empty the Trash after that.

 - Delete the Preferences directory

-- And finally delete the Helper Tool in Finder (or Terminal):
+- And finally unload and delete the Helper Tool in Terminal (sudo access is needed):

 In this chapter, I’ll go through of the basic tasks one would go through creating a backup or doing a restore.